-Press Utility → System Setting → Power-on to select the desired configuration type.
+When the Shift key is illuminated, press Pulse/Utility → System Setting → Power-on to select the desired configuration type.
 This setting is stored in non-volatile memory and will not be affected by the "restore to defaults" operation.

 Clock Source